whataboutclyde/OoT-Randomizer/README.md

 Differences between this branch and the main Dev branch (on [Testrunner's Fork](https://github.com/TestRunnerSRL/OoT-Randomizer/tree/Dev)):
 * "Add Open Kakariko Gate" option to have the gate to Death Mountain open from the start
-* "Skip First Dampe Race" option to make it possible to win both rewards at once if you finish under a minute the first time
 * "Triforce Hunt" option from [KevinPal aka shadeslayer's Triforce Hunt Branch](https://github.com/KevinPal/OoT-Randomizer/tree/triforce)
 * New cosmetic options to configure HUD Button colors from [Cuphat's HUD Colors   Branch](https://github.com/Cuphat/OoT-Randomizer/tree/hud_colors)
 * "Entrance Shuffle" (aka ER) is changed into a set of more advanced and customizable options including mixing entrance pools, decoupling entrances and randomizing overworld spawns or warp songs.
-* "...???" textboxes at some of the Great Fairy entrances are fixed to not stay after the entrance is no longer blocked off.
 * Picking up Gold Skulltula Tokens in non-Tokensanity displays a self-closing textbox which no longer freezes the player.
-* The HUD Rupee Icon color changes based on your current wallet upgrade.
-* Some of the GUI styling is improved for consistency and a better user experience.

 ## Index